einschmidt/addon-caddy-2/caddy-2/DOCS.md

 # Home Assistant Add-on: Caddy 2

-Caddy 2 is a powerful, enterprise-ready, open source web server with automatic HTTPS
+Caddy 2 is a modern, powerful, enterprise-grade open-source web server designed for simplicity, security, and flexibility.
+It’s unique in its ability to automatically manage HTTPS by default, without any complex configuration.

 ## Table of Contents